debolk/play/readme.md

 ### Technical information
 Play! is built using [Laravel 4](http://www.laravel.com).
 Install using [Composer](http://www.getcomposer.org).

+### Administration
+A basic administration interface is provided to add games, destroy games and manually purge users.
+This interface is coded inline with the user interface and accessed by typing the konami code.

 ### Copyright
 Copyright [Jakob Buis](http://www.jakobbuis.com) 2013.
 All rights reserved.